Steve Brooker: Career

 Brooker came through the youth system at Watford before joining Port Vale, initially on loan, in January 2001.
+He scored his first goal in senior football in his second appearance, a 3–0 home win over Notts County in the Football League Trophy.
 He was signed by manager Brian Horton on the recommendation of coach Martin Foyle (who would succeed Horton as manager in February 2004).
-He signed permanently the following month for £15,000.
-He helped the "Valiants" to lift the 2001 Football League Trophy, after he scored past Brentford in the final.
+He signed permanently two weeks later on a two-and-a-half-year deal for a transfer fee of £15,000.
+Other clubs were reportedly interested in the player after his impressive loan stint, but Watford manager Graham Taylor stuck to the original transfer terms agreed upon before the loan began.
+He helped the "Valiants" to lift the 2001 Football League Trophy after he scored past Brentford in the final.

 Forced to undergo a hernia operation at the start of the 2002–03 season, he recovered to score five goals in thirty games.
 After he recovered from a hamstring injury that caused him to miss a month at the start of the 2003–04 season, he went on to finish the campaign with eight goals in 34 games.

 He started the 2004–05 season in tremendous form, scoring for four successive league games in August, including a brace past Hull City.
 With his contract up in the summer, the next month he was sold to Bristol City for a fee of £225,000.
 This came days after fans were told he was not for sale and would not be moving by Vale chairman Bill Bratt – a statement that convinced City chairman Stephen Lansdown that "we must now look elsewhere."
-He went on to have a highly successful season with City, scoring sixteen goals for the club, despite suffering from a broken toe.
+He went on to have a highly successful season with City, scoring 16 goals for the club, despite suffering from a broken toe.
 This gave him a total of 21 goals for both Vale and City in 2004–05, and won him another year on his contract with City.
 This extended deal quashed rumours of a move to Norwich City.

-He was both the club's player of the season and top scorer in the 2005–06 season with sixteen league goals, one of these goals came against former club Port Vale after the player claimed that the boo-boys at Vale Park inspired him to find the net.
-His form helped the club go from bottom of the league in December, to finish just six points shy of the play-offs.
-He was rewarded with a new deal with the club, despite having two years remaining on his existing contract.
+He was both the club's Player of the Season and top scorer in the 2005–06 season with 16 league goals, one of these goals came against former club Port Vale after the player claimed that the boo-boys at Vale Park inspired him to find the net.
+His form helped the club go from the bottom of the league in December, to finish just six points shy of the play-offs.
+He was rewarded with a new deal with the club despite having two years remaining on his contract.